kartik-sahu/js-bootstrap-tables/README.md

 # js-bootstrap-tables
-Bootstrap tables using vanilla javascript
+Bootstrap tables using vanilla javascript with built-in search, serial no., event-firing, colspan, rowspan, counters and much more...

 # Optional Requirements
 Require-js